Personal Immigration

 • Finding out from UKVI or HM Passport Office any reasons for delay in your immigration, nationality or passport application, and what, if anything, has been done to advance your case.
 This can help when considering whether to challenge long delays in deciding applications.

 Depending on exactly what you need to prove, Subject Access Requests can help in a very wide range of ways.
+You can find out more from our article Subject Access Requests: Requesting personal information from the Home Office.

 Some data controllers, especially bodies which have to process a large number of Subject Access Requests like UKVI or HM Passport Office, ask that requests are made in particular ways.
 These bodies often ask for a significant amount of identity information, including address histories, parents’ details, past identity document details, details of past immigration applications and more.